priezz/dart_full_coverage/README.md

 dart-coverage-helper
 ```

-Then generate the coverage report as usual.
+Then generate the coverage report as usual

 ```bash
 flutter test --coverage # for Flutter project